WPS/domainstorytelling.org/_articles/best-tool.md

 The icon set should be adapted to the domain that is modeled.
 The template contains some suggestions for that.

-I would be interested to get your feedback on the template, e.i. leave a *comment* or a like:
+> I am interested in your feedback.
+Please leave a comment or a like on Miroverse:
 ![Miroverse](/assets/images/articles/best-tool/03-miroverse.png)

 # Egon – The Domain Story Modeler

 Egon was specifically built for modeling domain stories.
-Hence, it comes with a lot of features that help you to model quickly:
+Hence, it comes with a lot of useful features (see [User Guide](https://egon.io/howto) for a full list of features):

 ![A domain story modeled with Egon](/assets/images/articles/best-tool/04-egon-example.egn.svg)

-- Activities are automatically numbered
+- Activities are automatically numbered (speeds up modeling)
-- Stories can be replayed sentence by sentence
+- Stories can be replayed sentence by sentence (good for reviewing the story)
-- Stories can be exported as (animated) SVG images and documented in other systems, e.g. Confluence.
+- Stories can be exported as (animated) SVG images (for documentation in other systems, e.g. Confluence)
-- Custom icon set
+- Customizable icon set (to make your stories more tangible)

-Egon runs in your browser, is open source, does not require an account, does not track you, and does not process or store your data.
+Egon is open source software (see our [GitHub Repository](https://github.com/WPS/egon.io).
+It runs in your browser, does not require an account, does not track you, and does not process or store your data.
 If you don't want to use the version we provide at [https://egon.io](https://egon.io), you can run it locally as a Docker container or host it on your own webserver.

 # PlantUML Library